Build capabilities, and increase the sense of autonomy, control, and choice over people’s course of action

 Games have mastered the art of engagement.
 Games leverage many of the strategies that make up the Make It Toolkit, but they are, at their core, voluntary activities.

-The most engaging games also allow players to choose their goals, their preferred play mode, and to make meaningful choices that will affect the gameplay.
-Players are free to choose how their approach challenges.
+The most engaging games also allow players to choose their goals, and their preferred play mode, and to make meaningful choices that will affect the gameplay.

 The same applies to non-game experiences.

-While providing clear goals is a good starting point (as discussed in Make it achievable), letting users choose their own goals might lead to better results.
-This is particularly important when interventions are for a large and diverse audience, and personalisation is not possible.
+While providing clear goals is a good starting point (as discussed in Make it Goal-oriented), letting users choose their own goals might lead to better results.

 Runkeeper does this very well, by providing a choice to set a running goal directly (for experienced runners) or with a guided program (for beginners).